Mid-Carolina Regional Airport

 Mid-Carolina Regional Airport (IATA: SRW, ICAO: KRUQ, FAA LID: RUQ) (formerly Rowan County Airport) is a public airport located three miles (5 km) southwest of the central business district (CBD) of Salisbury, a city in Rowan County, North Carolina, USA.
 This general aviation airport covers 400 acre and has one runway.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Mid-Carolina Regional Airport is assigned RUQ by the FAA and SRW by the IATA.
 The airport's ICAO identifier is KRUQ.

+History

+Previously the Rowan County Airport, its name was change in September 2016 to the Mid-Carolina Regional Airport.

 Services

 There are rental cars available for transportation.
 Aircraft maintenance, painting and interiors, avionics installation and repair is also available.
 The airport also offers a flight school, a pilot's lounge and office space rental.